jinseok9338/gitty/README.md

 https://user-images.githubusercontent.com/27854958/216050925-db882257-f6d2-4793-8573-f46c06d72b45.mov

 ###TODO
-1. should clone private repo with auth provided
+1. should clone private repo with auth provided [done]
 2. error handling when pulling the repo that conflicts with remote
 3. better color theme and welcome banner
 4. need testing
+5. make config file so you can fine tune how the app works (like auth)

 ## Contributing